Ditectrev/Scrum-Master-I-PSM-I-Practice-Tests-Exams-Questions-Answers/README.md

 ### The Developers should have all the skills needed to:

 - [ ] Complete the project as estimated when the date and cost are committed to the Product Owner.
-- [x] Turn the Product Backlog items they select into an Increment of useful andvaluable product functionality.
+- [x] Turn the Product Backlog items they select into an Increment of useful and valuable product functionality.
 - [ ] Do all of the development work, except for specialized testing that requires additional tools and environments.

 **[⬆ Back to Top](#table-of-contents)**